Mayor "Outraged" And "Horrified" – Demands Police Reforms Following CBS 2 Investigation Exposing 10-Year-Old Was Repeatedly Sexually Assaulted While Abusers Remained Free

 My office is working with CPD to review and revise policies involving the sexual abuse and human trafficking of minors.
 My team has developed the City’s first strategy to create a coordinated response to human trafficking, which includes training all City employees about how to identify and respond to suspected human trafficking.
 This also includes working with CPD to reform policies around human trafficking and to ensure that any minor who is discovered engaging in commercial sex is treated as a victim–not a criminal–and is immediately connected with vital services.
 We are working with community organizations and survivors to revise training and policies used in connection with these crimes to improve officers’ understanding of what commercial sex and human trafficking can look like, particularly for our youth.

-We must also stop the adultification of Black girls–who too often are blamed when they should be treated as victims–particularly in cases of sexual abuse.MORE NEWS: 70 Hotel Workers Mistakenly Receive COVID-19 Vaccines At Trump Tower Mass Vaccination Event Before They Were Eligible
+We must also stop the adultification of Black girls–who too often are blamed when they should be treated as victims–particularly in cases of sexual abuse.MORE NEWS: 3 Children, Left Home Alone, Rescued From Apartment Fire In Washington Park

 Our protective ecosystem for children in Chicago is clearly not strong enough.
 Improving it will take a comprehensive, community-driven approach to preventing violence and intervening appropriately when it does.
 To this end, I have also convened the City’s first gender-based advisory council, which brings together frontline organizations, survivors and City departments to reform and guide public and private systems to better serve and protect survivors.”